Internal Medicine Residency at UPMC Mercy

 - Excellent Board pass rates

-Our program has expanded in 2015 to 21 positions per year instead of 17.
+In 2015, our program expanded from 17 to 21 positions per year.
 The ACGME approved this request based on our demonstrated success in providing a quality educational experience to our residents.
+Residents are supported by full ancillary staffing (IV team, phlebotomy team, etc.), and regularly participate in multidisciplinary rounds with clinical pharmacologists and case managers.

 About Our Program